National Innovation and Science Agenda

 · Oil, gas and energy resources.

-Further information about partnering with Australia on innovation, science and research can be found in this booklet.
+Further information about partnering with Australia on innovation, science and research can be found in the 'Partnering with Australia on Innovation, Science and Research' booklet.
 This booklet outlines the range of opportunities for international organisations and individuals to partner with Australia on cutting-edge innovation, science and research.

 For more detail please contact the Policy Unit, Economic and Policy Section, Australian Office in Taipei, via tel: 02 8725 4133 (Ms Ko) or 02 8725 4125 (Ms Hsu).